4d/docs/docs/FormObjects/properties_Appearance.md

 ## User Interface

 You can add an interface to 4D View Pro areas to allow end users to perform basic modifications and data manipulations.
-4D offers two optional interfaces to choose from, **Ribbon** and **Toolbar**.
+4D View Pro offers two optional interfaces to choose from, **Ribbon** and **Toolbar**.

 #### JSON Grammar